 - Class-wide lens: Using your class list, enter each student’s score on all subtests to view the data from a class wide lens.
 A simple spreadsheet is a great place to house and save your class reading data.
-This analysis will provide you with the large trends for your class (what percent of the class is above, at, or below benchmark, for instance).
+This analysis will provide you with the large trends for your class, like what percent of the class is above, at, or below benchmark, for instance.

-- Group-wide lens: Using the above, at, and below benchmarks, create small reading groups of about six students each (educators with large class sizes can increase but not exceed eight per group).
-Students grouped together should be within 1-2 levels of each other to be most effective.
-As you create these small groups, make note of the most common concepts of print (Kindergarten only), accuracy, comprehension, rate, and fluency instructional needs for the group.
-This little move will save you BIG TIME when planning mini-instructional units for each group.
+- Group-wide lens: Using the above, at, and below benchmarks, create small reading groups of about six students each.
+(If you have a fairly large class size, you could go a bit bigger but try not to exceed eight per group).
+Students grouped together should be within one or two levels of each other for your groups to be most effective.
+As you create these small groups, make note of the most common concepts of print (for kindergarten only), accuracy, comprehension, rate, and fluency instructional needs for the group.
+This little move will save you big time when planning mini-instructional units for each group.

 Use this framework each time you assess your class reading growth to create focused instruction for all your students.